buddhanussati/ClickLock/README.md

 # ClickLock

 **ClickLock** is a lightweight AutoHotkey-based utility designed to make text selection easier and more ergonomic.
-It allows you to toggle the "Left Click" state using your Middle Mouse Button, enabling long highlights without needing to hold down a button.
+It allows you to toggle the "Hold Left Click" state using your Middle Mouse Button, enabling long highlights without needing to hold down a button.

 ## 🚀 Features
 ![clicklock1](https://github.com/user-attachments/assets/92ef1df9-a671-45b1-a861-52be23759f57)